 MINOR IN AUTISM SPECTRUM DISORDER

 The unique emphasis of the ASD minor is consistent with the identified critical need currently reflected in national policy, as well as the goals, philosophy, and objectives of Albizu University (AU).
-This program will allow students to acquire a solid theoretical and initial practical knowledge base on the nature of ASD, as well as an understanding of behavioral assessments, diagnostics, management, and the use of instructional techniques to address augmenting socio-emotional interactions and communication systems.
+This program is a good addition to the exceptional student education B.A. and will allow students to acquire a solid theoretical and initial practical knowledge base on the nature of ASD, as well as an understanding of behavioral assessments, diagnostics, management, and the use of instructional techniques to address augmenting socio-emotional interactions and communication systems.
 This theoretical framework will coincide with a series of field-based experiences necessary to perform teaching duties.
-Moreover, the use of state-of-the-art technology is embedded within field-based experiences, thus integrating both evidence-based treatments and practice.
+Moreover, the use of state-of-the-art technology is embedded within field-based experiences, thus integrating both evidence-based ESE treatments and practice.

 Available in the following locations:MIA

-This bachelor’s degree is designed to accommodate recent graduates, parents, and professionals with full-time jobs.
+This exceptional student education B.A. degree is designed to accommodate recent graduates, parents, and professionals with full-time jobs.
 To this end, the program may be completed in three (3) to five (5) years.
 In extreme cases, a student may seek to obtain a maximum of two (2) additional years to complete the program.

-- The program intends to foster a learning spirit in students to actively pursue personal, academic, and professional growth, nurture their confidence, and provide them with the opportunities to perform teaching responsibilities competently, so they can ultimately achieve proper state credentials.
+- The exceptional student education program intends to foster a learning spirit in students to actively pursue personal, academic, and professional growth, nurture their confidence, and provide them with the opportunities to perform teaching responsibilities competently, so they can ultimately achieve proper state credentials.

 - A faculty advisor will be available to help plan students’ academic progress and course selection.
 The tutoring center will provide students with the academic support necessary to help them succeed.

-- This program is offered on campus, online, and in a hybrid modality.
+- The exceptional student education program is offered on campus, online, and in a hybrid modality.

 - The faculty members of this program are extremely experienced and actively work in their respective fields.